ColoradoSchoolOfMines/wii-track/docs/design.rst

   infrastructure.

-- |aws| One of the prizes at HackCU was for the application that best utilized Amazon AWS.
+- |aws| One of the prizes at HackCU was for the application that best utilized AWS.
 We wanted to enter the competition for this prize, and that was part of the reason we used AWS Lambda and AWS DynamoDB.
 Our entry into this competition, won.

 ..
 This is an ugly hack.
 I can't easily nest any role inside of a bold, so I'm